Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-spreadsheet.md

 2. Pick the protocol you want to view.
 3. Select **More** from above the spreadsheet to select additional information including *Users*, *Device IDs*, *Notes*, *Photos*, *Location* and *Status (e.g. flagged)*

-::: tip
+::: tip Tip
-**Info:** When you add additional data to your measurements later on, the additional data will be available as
+When you add additional data to your measurements later on, the additional data will be available as
 :::

 **Imported Data (Custom Data)**.